andygbannister/qurantools/readme.md

 You'll also need to create a database user with access to this database, say `qurantools`.

 The database of Qur'anic information then needs to be imported into this database.
-First unzip `/database/install/qurantools.zip` and then import it:
+First unzip `/database/install/qurantools.zip` and then import it.
+After that, you will need to run all the migrations in `/database/migrations/` to apply all extra database changes that were made to the database since the original schema in the `.zip` file was created.

 ```bash
 > mysql -u qurantoolsuran -p